 02 of 11

-- Modeling Medium polymer clay (I used translucent), paper clay or another form of elastic paper mache, or fondant paste (for edible cake decorations)
+- Modeling medium: Polymer clay (we used translucent), paper clay or another form of elastic paper mache, or fondant paste (for edible cake decorations)

-- Decorative Finishes we were making miniature glittered bells for Christmas ornaments, so we finished many of our samples with glitter.
-Fine Flocking will give a velvet finish to miniature bells, and mica pigments like those from Jacquard can be added to plain polymer clay or painted on afterward to create a metal effect.
-The metallic effect bells shown in the photo on the first page of these instructions had Jacquard antique bronze powder mixed into polymer clay.
+- Decorative finishes: We made miniature glittered bells for Christmas ornaments, so we finished many of our samples with glitter.
+Fine flocking will give a velvet finish to miniature bells, and mica pigments like those from Jacquard can be added to plain polymer clay or painted on afterward to create a metal effect.
+The metallic effect bells shown in the photo on the first step of these instructions had Jacquard antique bronze powder mixed into polymer clay.
 The handbell was painted with antique bronze powder after it was baked.
 Edible fondant bells can be decorated with food colors, icings, or special sugar glitters.
 Edible gold foil and flakes are also available.

 Continue to 3 of 11 below.

 - A bell-shaped original: We used a bell-shaped cap from the top of a tube of ceramic glue, and also a golf tee to make successful molds for miniature bells.

-- Two-Part Silicone Mold Putty or another suitable molding compound.
-Two-part silicone mold putty is available in forms which are safe to use with edible materials (including the Easy Mold Putty from Dick Blick Art Materials (Buy Direct).
+- Two-part silicone mold putty or another suitable molding compound.
+Two-part silicone mold putty is available in forms that are safe to use with edible materials (including the Easy Mold Putty from Dick Blick Art Materials).
 Completed molds used for edible materials, cannot be used for non-edible materials (like polymer clay) as well.
 You need to keep materials used with food away from craft materials to avoid contamination.

 03 of 11

 To begin shaping miniature bells start with a ball of your modeling material.
 For the dolls house scale handbell, we used a ball just a bit smaller than 1/4 inch across.
 The amount of material you need will depend somewhat on how thin you can work on the walls of your bell.
 If you want solid bells, you will need more material than for hollow bells.